Best book series for 6th graders — ever

 by: Eoin Colfer - (Disney-Hyperion, 2010) 944 pages.

 The hook: Artemis Fowl is no regular kid.
-He happens to be an evil genius — a criminal mastermind with high-tech toys — and all of 12 years old.
+He happens to be an evil genius — a criminal mastermind with high-tech toys — and only 12 years old.
 Delve into the murky underworld of fairies, elves, and other sprites as they battle Artemis in his relentless quest for the fairyfolks’ pot of gold.

 Perfect for: Kids too jaded to be entertained by old-fashioned fairies and elves.